pdreiter/FuncRepair/README.md

 ### Application to Automated Binary Repair using source-level APR algorithms
 In this table, we outline our BinrePaiReD results for 30 DARPA Cyber Grand Challenge Binaries

+* RQ4.
+How effective is BinrePaiReD at mitigating vulnerabilities?

 ![BinrePaiReD CGC results for APR algorithms](imgs/binrepaired_table_4_CGC_evaluation.JPG "BinrePaiReD results for 30 DARPA CGC Challenge Binaries")